Infosys/inji-certify/README.md

    - Add the fields from the respective table in the well-known config.

 5. mosip-config changes:
-   - Refer to the [esignet-mock](https://github.com/mosip/mosip-config/pull/7653) properties file in mosip-config repo.
+   - Refer to the [authentication](https://github.com/mosip/mosip-config/pull/7653) properties file in mosip-config repo(esignet-mock in this case).
    - Add the required scopes under `mosip.esignet.supported.credential.scopes` config.
    - Also add the scopes under `mosip.esignet.credential.scope-resource-mapping` config.